Skip to content

 Run your first InferenceService

 In this tutorial, you will deploy an InferenceService with a predictor that will load a scikit-learn model trained with the iris dataset.
-This dataset has three output class: Iris Setosa, Iris Versicolour, and Iris Virginica.
+This dataset has three output classes: Iris Setosa, Iris Versicolour, and Iris Virginica.

 You will then send an inference request to your deployed model in order to get a prediction for the class of iris plant your request corresponds to.